 While Edinburgh makes a great stop for a weekend if you want to travel around Scotland for a real chance to see the country you need at least a week.
 Marty and Michelle from That Texas Couple have written a great Scotland 7 day itinerary and it includes staying in some fabulous castles.

 If you are looking for that perfect cafe in Edinburgh, look no further Paula of La Vie en Marine has written a great article on the Best Cafes in Edinburgh.
 You can drink coffee and people watch to your heart’s content.
+If you have ever wanted to have a High Tea experience there are many places in Edinburgh to enjoy this.
+Imagine it scones, jam and cream all enjoyed while people-watching or how about a real High Tea with mini finger sandwiches, cakes and proper tea in a pot heavenly.

 Have you been to Edinburgh?
 Let us know in the comments below.
 I’d love to hear from you.